QIBChemometrics/Benchtop-NMR-Coffee-Survey/README.md

 # Benchtop-NMR-Coffee-Survey
-60 MHz ('benchtop') NMR spectra of lipophilic extracts of 60 different ground roast coffees
+60 MHz ('benchtop') NMR spectra of lipophilic extracts of 60 different ground roast coffees.
+These were purchased as sealed packs of 'Arabica' ground roast coffee from retailers around the world.
+Full details of the sample labels are given in Supplementary Table 2 of Gunning et. al. "16-O-methylcafestol is present in ground roast Arabica coffees: Implications for authenticity testing" Food Chemistry, 2018 May 15;248:52-60. https://doi.org/10.1016/j.foodchem.2017.12.034
+The samples were prepared as described in the above reference, and the lipophilic extracts obtained were analysed using 'benchtop' or 'compact' NMR spectroscopy.
+The spectra provided are in the range 0.2 ~ 5.8 ppm on a chemical shift scale referenced to the glyceride peaks at ~4.28 ppm.